UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 (TS=
   ("globalisation" OR "globalization"
-  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalitie" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "justice" OR "injustice"
+  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "justice" OR "injustice" OR "oppressi*"
-  OR "welfare system" OR "welfare state" OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*"
   OR "low income" OR "economic burden" OR "debt" OR "neoliberal" OR "disadvantaged"
   OR "indigenous"